adrianocastro189/stormwind-library/documentation/docs/resources/support/arr.md

 * `Arr:implode()` - Combines the elements of a table into a single string, separated by a specified delimiter.
 * `Arr:isArray()` - Determines whether the value is an array indexed by numeric keys or not, by returning false if the table has string keys
+* `Arr:map()` - Iterates over the list values and calls the callback function in the second argument for each of them.
 * `Arr:maybeInitialize()` - Initializes a value in a table if it's not initialized yet.
 * `Arr:set()` - Sets a value in an array using the dot notation.